 Studies suggest that cancers occur due to a series of mutational events occurring at the cellular level triggered by free-oxygen radicals and reactive oxygen species (ROS).
 These free radicals have the ability to damage a cell’s DNA, cell membrane, and proteins like ion channels, receptors, etc.

-Plant sterols, also known as phyto-sterols, constitute mainly beta-sitosterol; however, they differ in function than human sterols like cholesterol.
-They are poorly absorbed by humans and in the process, appear to block the absorption of dietary cholesterol as well; and thus help reduce blood LDL-cholesterol levels.
+Plant sterols, also known as phyto-sterols, constitute mainly beta-sitosterol; however, they differ from cholesterol, which is a sterol in humans, in many beneficial ways.
+They absorb poorly in humans and in the process, appear to block the absorption of dietary cholesterol as well; and thus help reduce blood LDL-cholesterol levels.

-Initial research studies have been found that experimental doses of plant sterols can be effective in countering the effects of testosterone-mediated hypertrophy in prostate glands.
+Initial research studies suggest that experimental doses of plant sterols can be effective in countering the effects of testosterone-mediated hypertrophy in prostate glands (BPH).
 Again, they help minimize the risk of BPH and prostate cancer in men.
-Their effects in women, however, are found to be neutral or some beneficial effect on breast, uterine and ovarian receptors.
+Their effects in women, however, appears to be neutral or have some beneficial effect on breast, uterine and ovarian receptors.